Peter Higgs: Honorary degrees

 A portrait of Higgs was painted by Ken Currie in 2008.
 Commissioned by the University of Edinburgh, it was unveiled on 3 April 2009 and hangs in the entrance of the James Clerk Maxwell Building of the School of Physics and Astronomy and the School of Mathematics.
 A large portrait by Lucinda Mackay is in the collection of the Scottish National Portrait Gallery in Edinburgh.
-Another portrait of Higgs by the same artist hangs in the birthplace of James Clerk Maxwell in Edinburgh, Higgs is the Honorary Patron of the James Clerk Maxwell Foundation.
+Another portrait of Higgs by the same artist hangs in the birthplace of James Clerk Maxwell in Edinburgh; Higgs was the Honorary Patron of the James Clerk Maxwell Foundation.
 A portrait by Victoria Crowe was commissioned by the Royal Society of Edinburgh and unveiled in 2013.

 Personal life and political views

-Higgs married Jody Williamson, a fellow activist with the Campaign for Nuclear Disarmament (CND) in 1963.
+Higgs married Jody Williamson, an American lecturer in linguistics at Edinburgh and a fellow activist with the Campaign for Nuclear Disarmament (CND), in 1963.
 Their first son was born in August 1965.
-Higgs's family includes two sons: Chris, a computer scientist, and Jonny, a jazz musician.
-He has two grandchildren.
-The entire family lives in Edinburgh.
+Higgs had two sons: Christopher and Jonny, a jazz musician.
+He also had two grandchildren: Jo, a writer, and Bonnie (Kemplay), a musician.
+Higgs and Williamson separated in 1972 but remained friends until she died in 2008.

-Higgs was an activist in the CND while in London and later in Edinburgh, but resigned his membership when the group extended its remit from campaigning against nuclear weapons to campaigning against nuclear power too.
+Higgs was an activist in the CND while in London and later in Edinburgh but resigned his membership when the group extended its remit from campaigning against nuclear weapons to campaigning against nuclear power, too.
 He was a Greenpeace member until the group opposed genetically modified organisms.

-Higgs was awarded the 2004 Wolf Prize in Physics (sharing it with Robert Brout and François Englert), but he refused to fly to Jerusalem to receive the award because it was a state occasion attended by the then president of Israel, Moshe Katsav, and Higgs was opposed to Israel's actions in Palestine.
+Higgs was awarded the 2004 Wolf Prize in Physics (sharing it with Robert Brout and François Englert) but declined to attend the awards ceremony in Jerusalem in protest of Israel's treatment of Palestinians.
 Higgs was actively involved in the Edinburgh University branch of the Association of University Teachers, through which he agitated for greater staff involvement in the management of the physics department.

-Higgs is an atheist.
-He has described Richard Dawkins as having adopted a "fundamentalist" view of non-atheists.
-Higgs has expressed displeasure with the nickname the "God particle".
-Although it has been reported that he believes the term "might offend people who are religious", Higgs has stated that this is not the case, lamenting the letters he has received which claim the God particle was predicted in the Torah, the Qur'an and Buddhist scriptures.
+Higgs was an atheist.
+He described Richard Dawkins as having adopted a "fundamentalist" view of non-atheists.
+Higgs expressed displeasure with the nickname the "God particle".
+Although it has been reported that he believed the term "might offend people who are religious", Higgs stated that this is not the case, lamenting the letters he has received which claim the God particle was predicted in the Torah, the Qur'an and Buddhist scriptures.
 In a 2013 interview with Decca Aitkenhead, Higgs was quoted as saying:

-Usually this nickname for the Higgs boson is attributed to Leon Lederman, the author of the book The God Particle: If the Universe Is the Answer, What Is the Question?, but the name is the result of the suggestion of Lederman's publisher: Lederman had originally intended to refer to it as the "goddamn particle".
+The nickname for the Higgs boson is usually attributed to Leon M. Lederman, the author of the book The God Particle: If the Universe Is the Answer, What Is the Question? but the name is the result of the suggestion of Lederman's publisher; Lederman had initially intended to refer to it as the "goddamn particle".

+Death

+Higgs died after a short illness at home in Edinburgh on 8 April 2024, aged 94.